karmanya1804/Employee-Department-Management/README.md

 ## To run this project:
-Import project in IntellijIdea or any other IDEs.
+Import project in Intellij Idea or any other IDE.
 Then navigate to the java file named SpringEmployeeCrudAppApplication.java : <br >

 Employee-Department-Management/src/main/java/com/karmanya/springemployeecrudapp/SpringEmployeeCrudAppApplication.java <br >

 Run the given file.

 Then open ```localhost:8080``` in any browser or in postman.